ChiSym/GenSQL.structure-learning/README.md

 SELECT * FROM data LIMIT 5;
 ```

-This shows the uncoditional probability of the first 5 trial participants' BMI values.
+This shows the unconditional probability of the first 5 trial participants' BMI values.

 ```sql
 SELECT bmi, (PROBABILITY DENSITY OF bmi UNDER model AS p) FROM data LIMIT 5;